-OFS is currently headed by the Deputy Assistant Secretary for Financial Stability.
-Reporting to the Deputy Assistant Secretary are four major organizations: the Office of Finance and Operations, the Office of the Chief Homeownership Preservation Officer, the Office of the Chief Investment Officer, and the Office of the Chief Compliance Officer.
-An Office of Chief Counsel and an Office of Financial Agents also report to the Deputy Assistant Secretary as well as to other Departmental Offices.
+OFS is currently headed by OFS's Chief Financial Officer (CFO).
+In the absence of an Assistant Secretary for Financial Stability (ASFS), OFS's CFO has been formally delegated the authorized duties of the ASFS.
+Reporting to the CFO are three major organizations: the Office of Finance and Operations, the Homeownership Preservation Office, and the Chief Investment Office.
+The Office of General Counsel and the Office of Financial Agents also report to the CFO as well as to other Departmental Offices.